annaandmandy/DS562_BigDataEngineer/Homework 7 - Data Loading/README.md

     https://learn.microsoft.com/en-us/azure/synapse-analytics/sql/create-use-external-tables
     - In Synapse Studio, open a new SQL script
-    - Connect to your Serverless SQL Pool (e.g. “ds598sqlpool”)
+    - Connect to your dedicated SQL Pool (e.g. “ds598sqlpool”)
     - Use your created database (e.g. “ds598sqlpool”)
     - Create **external tables** to read data from the gold layer in ADLS.